krbz999/babonus/README.md

 <p><strong><em>Health Percentages.</em></strong> A percentage value and whether the actor must have at least or at most this amount of remaining hit points for the bonus to apply.</p>
 <p><strong><em>Identifiers.</em></strong> Filter by the identifiers that an item must have one of for the bonus to apply.
 You can set an item's identifier in its source config.</p>
 <p><strong><em>Item Types.</em></strong> The type of item the bonus should apply to.
 For example if you want to increase the save DC globally but only for equipment type items, not spells.</p>
+<p><strong><em>Markers.</em></strong> Filter by markers that must be stored on this document for the bonus to apply.
+The item being used, or its actor, must have at least one of these markers.
+Any markers stored on applied effects will also be valid.
+To apply markers to a document, use the `babonus.applyMarkers` api method.</p>
 <p><strong><em>Proficiency Levels.</em></strong> The level of proficiency that the actor must have with the roll made.
 This is available for ability checks, saving throws, and attack rolls.</p>
 <p><strong><em>Save DC Ability.</em></strong> Filter the bonus such that it only applies if the DC is set using a specific ability.
 This respects spellcasting abilities in case the item has its save DC set using 'Spellcasting'.</p>
 <p><strong><em>Saving Throw Types.</em></strong> The type of saving throw the bonus should apply to (any ability score as well as death saving throws).
 If you are using the module Concentration Notifier, you can also apply a bonus specifically to saves for maintaining concentration.</p>